FunkFeuer/common-node-db/README.rst

   * `flup`_

-    optional, necessary when fcgi is used
+    only necessary when fcgi is used

   * `jinja2`_